 - If no A2L file is opened before the ELF File demo window displays only the ELF file analysis tabs.

-For an example of how to do an A2L address update with the ASAP2Library see the ELF example
+For an example of how to do an A2L address update using the ASAP2Library see the ELF example.

 How to connect to an ECU over XCP on Ethernet (TCP/UDP)

 After an XCP over Ethernet supporting A2L File is loaded...

 - You are asked to connect to the 'real' ECU or simulate the ECU using the ECU simulator.